seanbreckenridge/dotfiles/.local/scripts/supervisor/README.md

 supervisord is typically used to respawn processes on servers, but I've had a nice experience with it, so might as well try it here

 On Linux, I can spawn this by 'exec'ing at the OS level (i.e. on Arch/i3, i3-exec).
-On mac, a terminal window spawns when I log in and runs in the foreground
+On mac, I check if this is running whenever I open a (see [`$ZDOTDIR/mac.zsh`](https://github.com/seanbreckenridge/dotfiles/blob/master/.config/zsh/mac.zsh))

 The `super` script is the entrypoint to this folder, it uses the `supervisord.conf` file to determine how to run each of the background processes